KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/model_representation.rst

 Custom numerical simulation code
 --------------------------------
 At the lowest level, a model can be represented as a numerical simulation algorithm.
-For example, a stochastic model could be represented as Python code which implements the Gillepsie algorithm.
-This approach provides the modeler the most control over the numerical simulation of the model which can be helpful for efficiently simulating large models, but this approach leads to models that are difficult for other scientists to understand because understanding the model could require reading a large amount of code.
-Furthermore, because this approach requires models to write and test a large amount of code which is time-consuming.
+For example, a stochastic model could be represented in Python code which implements the Gillepsie algorithm.
+This approach provides a modeler with the most control over the numerical simulation of the model which can be helpful for efficiently simulating large models, but this approach leads to models that are difficult for other scientists to understand because they may need to read a large amount of code.
+Furthermore, because this approach has the disadvantage that it requires the modeler devote significant time writing and testing a large amount of code.

 Exercise
 ^^^^^^^^^